 NACAC encourages you to speak with an immigration attorney or a Board of Immigration Appeals–accredited representative if you are working with immigrant or refugee students who are worried about their future.

 The following organizations and affiliates may be useful resources for any questions you may have regarding this executive order, finding immigration lawyers, or navigating the international college admission process:

 - American School Counselors Association, for guidance on advising students through turbulent times.

-- Institute of International Educators, green paper "Advising International Students in an Age of Anxiety."
+- Institute of International Educators, white paper "Advising International Students in an Age of Anxiety."

 - NAFSA: Association of International Educators, for a list of resources for education professionals to respond to the new rules and regulations.